Building a Better Powder Coating System: Racking

 Designing an efficient racking system is often an afterthought.
 But on your larger projects the savings can be substantial.
 Taking the time to consider all the factors in racking efficiency can pay off in increasing line density while balancing the requirements and limitations of your plant.

-Scott Rempala is president of Mighty Hook.
+by Scott Rempala, president of Mighty Hook